-Not only will you save money, but you can also spend a few days in Bucharest, exploring the so-called “Paris of The East”.
+Not only will you save money, but you can also spend a day in Bucharest, exploring the so-called “Paris of The East”.

 Where To Stay In Sibiu, Romania

-Best Hostels In Sibiu, Romania – B13 Hostel
+Best Hostel In Sibiu, Romania – B13 Hostel

 B13 Hostel is the one-and-only hostel in Sibiu that will exceed your expectations.
 Located a 1-minute walk from the Large Square, sightseeing in Sibiu just got a whole lot easier.
 The hostel features spacious rooms and comfortable beds, so sharing a room with other travelers isn’t too bad.